oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    weblogic-operator-secrets                 Opaque                                1      2d21h
    ```

-   In the `NAME` column in your output is missing any of the values shown above, please reexamine your execution of the preceding steps in this guide to ensure you correctly followed all of them.
+   > **Note**: In the `NAME` column in your output is missing any of the values shown above, please reexamine your execution of the preceding steps in this guide to ensure you correctly followed all of them.
 The `default-token-mwdj8` shown above will have a different ending in your output.

-3. We will use `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` to create the domain in the persistent volume we created previously.
+3. We will use `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume we created previously.

    First, we need to set up domain configuration for the WebLogic domain.
 This step uses the configuration generated previously.